sodafoundation/architecture-analysis/specs/multicloud/File_Storage_Service.md

 ## Goals

-This document provides the requirement, use case, design and implementation guidelines for supporting File Storage support in SODA core project, multi-cloud (Gelato).
+This document provides the requirement, use case, design and implementation guidelines for supporting File Storage support in SODA core project: multi-cloud (Gelato).

 It will discuss different aspects and considerations for supporting File Storage support for different cloud providers.

-With SODA V1 release, it should be deliver Cloud File Share or Filestore management support for:
+With SODA V1 release, it should deliver Cloud File Share or Filestore management support for:
 1. AWS EFS
 2. Azure File Share
 3. Google Cloud Filestore